awfuchs/cellarduino/README.md

 ## Mechanical systems

-This system uses a domestic freezer filled with chilled mass (water, or possibly scrap aluminum or heat sinks) as a reservoir of cold; the control system intermittently draws chilled air into the cellar to maintain temperature stability.
+This system uses a domestic freezer filled with chilled mass (water bottles, or possibly scrap aluminum or heat sinks) as a reservoir of cold; the control system intermittently draws chilled air into the cellar to maintain temperature stability.